ska-telescope/ska-oso-pht-ui/docs/src/UserIntroduction.rst

 .. csv-table:: Common elements and description
    :header: "Element", "Description"

    "Status Indicators",	"Displayed at the top of the page.
-It shows the validation status as seen in :ref:`Figure 2 <figure2>`  on each page in the flow."
+It shows the validation status as seen in :numref:`Figure %s <figure2>`  on each page in the flow."
    "Home Button", "Positioned at the top left corner, enabling you to return to the Landing Page."
    "Save Button",	"Located at the top left corner, next to the home button, allowing you to save your progress on each page."
    "Validate Button",	"Positioned at the top right.
 This allows your proposal to the validated against the capabilities of a current cycle."